 Listenwise Premium has features to support striving readers and English learners before, during, and after listening to our stories.
 Written assignments incorporate similar assistance to ensure students are able to understand the content and further their learning.

-The following platform listening supports are available on all Listenwise stories and can be customized for multiple assignment versions.
+The following platform listening supports are available on all Listenwise stories and assignments can be customized to make different versions for different groups of students.

 Available on every Listenwise story, the transcript allows students to follow along with text, repeat words, and visualize spelling as stories are spoken.
 It progresses in sync with the audio and highlights words as they are read.
 These transcripts can also be downloaded and printed for students.